LevelHeadDeveloper/YomeiriModding/README.md

 + ARK Files
   - I have no clue what these are.
 + 2DC Files
-  - Seem to contain sprites, but I haven't found a good way to extract them yet.
+  - Seem to contain sprites.
+I'm working on a way to extract them.
 + TBL Files
   - Contains plain-text information for stealth sections and cutscenes, but not enough to be useful.
 + AT9 Files